-A total of six sightings were made, three "on effort" and three "opportunistic".
-Two sightings were made on the 22 September 2014 in NWL and four sightings were made on 29 September 2014 also in NWL.
+A total of six sightings were made, four "on effort" and two "opportunistic".
+Three sightings were made on the 13 October 2014 in NWL and three sightings were made on 20 October 2014 also in NWL.
 A total of twenty-two individuals were sighted from the two impact dolphin surveys in the reporting period.
 Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively.

-Behaviour: Of the six sightings, three groups were feeding, one in association with a purse seine trawler, two groups were travelling, one group was engaged in multiple activities, which comprised feeding and surface active behaviours.
+Behaviour: Of the six sightings, two groups were feeding, one group was travelling and three groups was engaged in multiple activities, two of which comprised feeding and surface active behaviours and one of which comprised feeding and travelling behaviours.
 The locations of sighting with different behaviour are mapped in Figure 5d.

-Two calves were recorded in September 2014, however, only one calf came close enough to photograph and it's mother has not been identified.
+Two calves were recorded in October 2014.
+The mother of one was HZMB 026.
 The location of sighting with calf is mapped in Figure 5e.